osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 ## Sample configuration file

-The following sample includes configuration of System components along with an OPC UA adapter.
+The following sample file shows the configuration of an OPC UA adapter.

 ```json
 {